lerra/lezg.in/content/posts/adding-an-api-to-my-grind-and-brew-coffee-machine-to-make-it-smart/index.en.md

 {{< image src="circuit-board-optimized.jpg" caption="The right solder joint is the on microswitch and the left one is the grind microswitch and ground was connected [here](connecting-ground-optimized.jpg)" title="The curcit board of the Philips Grind & Brew HD7762 with the cables soldered to grind and on microswitches" alt="The curcit board of the Philips Grind & Brew HD7762" width="70%" height="70%" >}}

 So, I started to evolve the code and halfway there I bumped over an article in my rss reader about a home assistant project built upon esphome.
-I realized I was looking into that project a while ago but forget the existence.
+I realized I was looking into that project a while ago but forgot the existence.
 Even if I have invested some time into the code, I realized that I would never come close to the features esphome.
 It is tightly integrated with home assistant, the possibility to update the code with the OTA (Over The Air, no need for a usb cable to debug or deploy) and a real time event source api for state & log updates and a rest api, both over json.
 So, I ported the code to the esphome yaml format and finished it.
 Bellow you can see what PIN's I used for the ESP32 30-pinout.

 {{< image src="ESP32-Pinout-1.jpg" caption="The 30 pins ESP32 I use is a 30 pin" title="The ESP32 pinout" alt="ESP32 PINS"  width="80%" height="80%" >}}In my case, I use the PIN D27 to connect to the "turn on" microswitch on the circuit, D26 is connected to the "start grinding" microswitch and ground to ground.
 For the CQRobot sensor, ground is connected to ground, VCC (red) to 3V3 and OUT to D23.
 This will differ depending on the ESP32 you have, checkout [electronics hub the PINs your ESP32 have](https://www.electronicshub.org/esp32-pinout/).